-Mike Simmel was almost bounced out of a basketball camp as a 16-year-old.
-The reason he had a seizure during camp, and that event became the cornerstone of Bounce Out the Stigma.
+Mike battled epilepsy from the age of 2.
+Playing basketball became his outlet and passion.As a 16-year-old, Mike Simmel was almost bounced out of a basketball camp.
+He was asked to leave because he had a seizure during camp, and that event became the cornerstone of Bounce Out the Stigma.

-He had experienced numerous seizures before that day, but unlike that day he felt ostracized and strangely different, and peers viewed him differently, and a quest to overcome that event was started.
+He had experienced numerous seizures before that day, but that time he felt ostracized and strangely different.
+Mike’s safe haven, his ability on the basketball court was now challenged.
+A personal quest to overcome that event was started.
 Although he would not overcome epilepsy, he lives with the battle through a healthy lifestyle, medical advice on medications.

 Mike Relates to Kids & Young Adults

-As he will tell you in no uncertain terms. . .
-I have been where these kids are, my youth was filled with doctor visits, changes in medication, and peer mistrust.
+As he will tell you in no uncertain terms. . .”
+I have been where these kids are, my youth was filled with doctor visits, changes in medication, and peer mistrust”.
 Being bullied as a young kid to becoming a professional ballplayer is Mike’s story.
-His story creates our mission to help others facing the challenges Mke did.
+His story creates our mission to help others facing the challenges Mike did.

 Beyond the Wizards – Mike has done over 600 halftime shows throughout the US and spoke at over 300+ schools.Mike has performed at the NCAA Final Four, has been interviewed on numerous television network shows, featured in national magazines and newspapers.

 A young Mike even performed live at NYC’s Apollo on TV’s “Showtime at the Apollo.”